AMC Rebel: 1967

-Starting with the 1967 models, American Motors offered the industry's most comprehensive warranty up to that time: two years or 25000 mi on the entire automobile, and five years or 50000 mi on the engine and power train.
+Starting with the 1967 models, American Motors offered the industry's most comprehensive warranty up to that time: two years or 25000 mi on the entire automobile and five years or 50000 mi on the engine and power train.
 American Motors continued its industry-exclusive ceramic-coated exhaust system as standard.

 To further emphasize the durability and prove the reliability of the new Rebels, an absolute record of 30 hours flat was set in the long-distance Baja run down Mexico's Baja California Peninsula in 1967.
 A hole in the transmission pan slowed them down, but the endurance racers were able to get the car to a town to get a new one.

 Offering traditional Rambler economy with six-cylinder engines and overdrive transmissions, the Rebel could also be turned "into a decent budget-priced muscle car" with the 343 CID, the largest available engine from AMC in 1967.
-A road test by Car Life magazine of a Rebel SST hardtop equipped with the 343 V8 and automatic transmission turned in a 0-60 mph (0 to 97 km/h) time of nine seconds, and reached a top speed of 110 mph.
+A road test by Car Life magazine of a Rebel SST hardtop equipped with the 343 V8 and automatic transmission turned in a 0-60 mph (0 to 97 km/h) time of nine seconds and reached a top speed of 110 mph.
 A road test by Popular Science found similar performance times and noted that their Rebel SST was the quietest-riding of the tested cars, but with the drawback of wind noise.
-The magazine also praised Rebel's reclining backrests for both front seats that reduce fatigue on long trips while a co-driver can stretch out and relax, as well as AMC's self-tightening seat belts that aid in buckling and in comfort.
+The magazine also praised Rebel's reclining backrests for both front seats that reduce fatigue on long trips while a co-driver can stretch out and relax, as well as AMC's self-tightening seat belts that aid in buckling and comfort.
 A survey conducted by Popular Mechanics after owners had driven their cars 678996 mi concluded: "in all, the report indicates that most Rebel owners are delighted with their purchases."
-Journalist and automobile critic, Tom McCahill, summarized his Mechanix Illustrated road test, "there isn't a better intermediate size car sold in the United States than the 1967 Rebel".
+Journalist and automobile critic, Tom McCahill, summarized his Mechanix Illustrated road test article, "there isn't a better intermediate size car sold in the United States than the 1967 Rebel".

 The completely redesigned 1967 Rebel production was 75% of the previous year's.
 At the same time, the larger-sized Ambassador sales rose by almost the same amount.
 The possible reason for the two different outcomes could be the Ambassador's more elegant front-end design with only a $300 difference between the two lines.
-The greatest sales decline was in Rebel 4-door sedans, which was offset by the increase in Ambassador 4-door sedan sales.
+The highest sales decline was in Rebel four-door sedans, which was offset by increased consumer demand for the Ambassador four-door sedans.
 Buyers "upgraded" to the Ambassador as they "wanted more car – not less" and "AMC made the mistake" of offering Ambassadors with an I6 engine making them "really snazzy Rebels."